mrMetalWood/hyper-command-gifs/README.md

 To configure the plugin simply add a `hyperCommandGifs` property to the config object in `~/.hyper.js`.
 These are the options available :

 - disabledCommands : Allow you to disable the gifs for the listed commands

 Default : []

-To configure the plugin simply add a `hyperCommandGifs` property to the config object in `~/.hyper.js`.
-These are the options available :

-- disabledCommands : Allow you to disable the gifs for the listed commands

-Default : []